HP TECH TAKES /...

 When buying your first gaming laptop, focus on the trinity of GPU, CPU, and RAM rather than getting distracted by cosmetic features.
 Start with a clear understanding of the games you want to play and your budget, then choose a balanced configuration that meets those needs.

-The good news is that today’s entry-level gaming laptops are more capable than ever, offering excellent performance for popular esports titles and competitive games.
-As you develop your gaming preferences, you can always upgrade to a more powerful system in the future.
+The good news is that today's entry-level gaming laptops are more capable than ever, offering excellent performance for popular esports titles and competitive games.
+The Victus by HP Gaming Laptop 16t-s100 provides a perfect starting point for new gamers, while the OMEN Gaming Laptop 16t-wf100 offers a path to higher performance as your gaming preferences evolve.